 Not really a locomotive, but I wanted to build one.
 The British Columbia Railway employed remote control cars in main line freight service.
 They were equipped with Locotrol remote stations and were coupled to units in mid-train remote service.
 RCC 2 was converted from an ex-CN FB-2 in 1972 and my model is a Life-Like FB-2 with new fuel tank, side grilles and top radiator fan blanked out, and numerous detail parts.
 It was finished with acrylic paints and Microscale decals and depicts the car as repainted in British Columbia Railway colours.

-During the 1970s, Northern Alberta Railways trains arrived at Dawson Creek behind a single GP-9.
+During the 1970s, Northern Alberta Railways Train No. 51 arrived at Dawson Creek behind a single GP-9.
+It switched the NAR/BCR interchange before departing for Grande Prairie as Train No. 52.
+Incorporating this traffic into the operating sessions required an NAR locomotive.
 This model is a stock Atlas GP-9 special run for Prairie Shadows in the NAR scheme.
 I added an antenna, airhorn, bell and winterization hatch.
 The detail parts were painted to match the factory colours.
 This model served as a test bed for my first sound installation using a LokSound Micro Select decoder and a Star Micronics speaker.
 The decoder is programmed with the EMD 567 prime mover and the K3 airhorn.